kuzzleio/kourou/README.md

   Other

-     use the --editor flag to modify the query before sending it to Kuzzle use the --display flag to display a specific property of the response
+     Use the --editor flag to modify the query before sending it to Kuzzle Use the --display flag to display a specific property of the response

      Examples:
        - kourou sdk:query document:create -i iot -c sensors --editor
        - kourou sdk:query server:now --display 'result.now'

+  Default fallback

+     It's possible to use this command by only specifying the corresponding controller and action as first argument

+     Examples:
+       - kourou document:createOrReplace -i iot -c sensors - _id=sigfox-1 --body '{}'
 ```

 _See code: [src/commands/sdk/query.ts](https://github.com/kuzzleio/kourou/blob/v0.13.0/src/commands/sdk/query.ts)_